New Dog Food – Can You Switch Quickly?

 Lastly, always read the label to be on the lookout for artificial preservatives, fillers, and poultry by-products.
 Also, you should know what kind of ingredients that your dog is allergic to.
 Check the labels to ensure those ingredients are not in the food.

-Always buy the smallest bag available when you purchase a new food.
+Always buy the smallest bag available when you purchase a new brand of dog food.
 Dogs are just like humans where they have their own tastes and preferences.
 For instance, I personally dislike foods like tomatoes so I should not expect my dog to like everything I give him.
 Buy a small bag and observe your dog’s reaction when you feed him.

 Let your dog taste the food.
 Give him a small amount to let him try the food.
 Do not give him too much as it may ruin the feeding schedule and cause an upset stomach.
-If your dog wags his tail or tries to get more, it suggests he likes the food.
+If your dog wags his tail and tries to get more, it suggests he likes the food.
 However, if he walks away without finishing the food, he does not like it.

 Some stores have exchange policies where they can take back opened bags of dog food.
 Try buying your dog food from those places to reduce your costs of finding the perfect food for your dog.